sonlam1102/vihsd/README.md

 # ViHSD-Vietnamese Hate Speech Detection_dataset
 A large-scale dataset for Vietnamese hate speech detection

-Please contact this email: sonlt@uit.edu.vn (Mr. Son Thanh Luu) for using this data
+Please contact this email: sonlt@uit.edu.vn (Mr. Son Thanh Luu) for the data

 This dataset contains 33,400 annotated comments used for hate speech detection on social network sites.
 Label: CLEAN (non hate), OFFENSIVE and HATE